 Audubon was both illegitimate and encouraged to cover up the unfortunate fact, so he occasionally prompted, or at least allowed, rumors of a noble birth.
-He was actually born in the Caribbean in 1785, but after race relations there deteriorated, Audubon's slave-trading father packed the boy off to France.
-His father's wife being a very good sport, she agreed to his adoption, and she doted on the boy during his father's frequent absences.
+He was actually born in Haiti in 1785, possibly to a mixed-race chambermaid who worked for his father.
+After Haiti's race relations deteriorated, Audubon's slave-trading father packed the boy off to France.
+His father's wife, being a very good sport, agreed to his adoption, and she doted on the boy during his father's frequent absences.

 In 1803, Audubon was sent out of harm's way again, this time to America to avoid Napoleon's recruiters.
 In the United States, he wandered without direction, often in the company of his good friend Ferdinand Rozier.
 Audubon's father had picked the man as Audubon's business partner, but in terms of running a profitable business, Rozier wasn't a very good influence.
 The two were supposed to manage a farm purchased sight unseen years earlier, but instead went off on hunting and fishing trips.
 The farm never did well, so they sold the land and worked as clerks.
 That didn't hold their interest for very long either, and they wound up boating down the Ohio and Mississippi Rivers selling gunpowder and whiskey.
 In the middle of all this, Audubon managed to marry his sweetheart Lucy.
 After a string of unprofitable business ventures, and scraping together an income as an itinerant portraitist, Audubon finally found his ambition: to depict wildlife as realistically as possible.
 (Too realistically for some.
 Readers with delicate sensibilities must have cringed at his excruciatingly detailed description of the contents of a newly dead owl's stomach.)